GSA/site-scanning-documentation/report-pages/candidate-report-pages.md

 #### USWDS Implementation 2

 The same as USWDS Particpation 2, with further columns appended with specified further metadata from another YML file ([example](https://github.com/GSA/machine-readable-TTS/blob/master/data/websites.yml)).

+## Other

+* Create a lightweight browser extension that presented information about the website one was on.  ([issue](https://github.com/18F/Spotlight/issues/409))